Railway electrification in New Zealand: Dieselisation

 For two new long tunnels, diesel operation was more economic than a short electrified section; the Rimutaka Tunnel (1955) and the Kaimai Tunnel (1978).
 The Rimutaka Tunnel required an intermediate ventilation shaft.
-From 1967, diesel locomotives (DA class) replaced electric locomotives (EW class) on freight trains south of Paekakariki on the Kapiti Line after the track in some older tunnels was lowered, so diesels could run under the catenary into Wellington.
+From 1967, diesel locomotives (DA class) replaced electric locomotives (EW class) on freight trains south of Paekakariki on the Kāpiti Line after the track in some older tunnels on the North–South Junction were lowered, so diesels could run under the catenary into Wellington.